spydazcomputers/Robot_Photogrammetry_Inspection/README.md

 **Windows Form Application with**

-**WSL and ABB Robotics Integration**
+**GPhoto2 and  ABB Robotics Integration**

-This repository contains a Windows Form Application that leverages the Windows Subsystem for Linux (WSL) to run gphoto2 in combination with the ABB Robotics PC SDK to manipulate a robot.
+This repository contains a Windows Form Application that leverages the SSH.net to communicate witha linux system running photo2 in combination with the ABB Robotics PC SDK to manipulate a robot.
 The application provides a user-friendly interface for controlling the robot and managing camera operations.

 **Features**